Akemp787/World-Cup-Player-Analysis/README.md

 ## Executive Summary

 This report provides a comprehensive analysis of the average age of players in the 2022 Qatar World Cup , encompassing 32 teams with a total of 680 players.
 The data reveals key insights into team composition, positional age dynamics, and notable variations among teams.
+With this data we want to answer the following 5 questions:

+1. How does the team composition, in terms of squad size, vary across the 32 teams in the tournament?

+2. What is the average age of players in the 2022 Qatar World Cup, and how does it vary among different teams?

+3. How does the age of players impact the final standings of teams in the World Cup, and what patterns or trends emerge when comparing the top four teams to the bottom four teams?

+4. What is the distribution of goals scored based on the age groups of players, and how does this information relate to playing time and peak performance?

+5. How do age demographics relate to disciplinary aspects in the World Cup, such as yellow and red card incidents, and what insights can be derived from analyzing the average age of carded players by country?

+## Question 1: How does the team composition, in terms of squad size, vary across the 32 teams in the tournament?

 ### Team Composition: